 Giovanna Rivero – writer

-Lecture and seminar: Wednesday 8 July 2026, 10 AM
+Lecture: Wednesday 8 July 2026, 10 AM

 Giovanna Rivero (Bolivia) holds a Ph.D. in Latin American Literature from the University of Florida.
 She is the author of the short story collections Para comerte mejor (2015), Tierra fresca de su tumba (2020)—chosen by critics and writers as the best Bolivian book of the first quarter of the 21st century, and whose English translation was a finalist for the Queen Sofía Prize.
 She also authored Un resplandor (2025), as well as the novels 98 segundos sin sombra (2014), adapted for the screen by Juan Pablo Richter, and Alma oscura del alba (2025).
 She was selected by the Guadalajara International Book Fair as one of the “25 best-kept literary secrets of Latin America” (2011).
-She is an associate professor in the Department of Spanish and Portuguese at the University of Iowa, where she teaches literature and creative writing.
+She is an assistant professor in the Department of Spanish and Portuguese at the University of Iowa, where she teaches literature and creative writing.

 Roberto Mazzini – teacher

-Lecture and seminar: Thursday 9 July 2026, 10 AM
+Workshop: Thursday 9 July 2026, 10 AM

 Roberto Mazzini, founder of Giolli (1992) and a former elementary school teacher, has gained experience in various theatrical disciplines, ranging from Third Theater to mime and Commedia dell’Arte, as well as in nonviolent, bioenergetic, and psychodramatic training.